revou-fsse-5/milestone-1-yosegit111/README.md

 Other than that, I also need to import external font library, which are **Lexend Deca** and **Noto Serif** - two official MongoDB fonts.

+## 3. Writing down HTML & CSS
-## 3. Lastly is the execution of writing down HTML, CSS, and JS code according to the plans above.
+Next is the execution of writing down HTML, CSS, and JS code according to the plans above.
 Here are some important components that I design.

 ### A. Landing Page, Infinitely Sliding Carousel and Navbar
 The landing of the page starts with a simple and visual introduction on MongoDB.
 This includes big logos, video, and plenty click-to-action buttons.